Visiting Frosty Drew Observatory

-If you are inquiring about a visit with a large group (a class trip or a scout group for example), please contact an Astronomer at Frosty Drew Observatory several weeks before the proposed date.
+If you are inquiring about a visit with a large group (a class trip or a Scout group for example), please contact an Astronomer at Frosty Drew Observatory several weeks before the proposed date.
 You can always come down in any case, but it helps us if we know that an unusually large number of people will arrive.
 If your group wants to see something specific, please tell us about it in advance.
-Using a site like http://starinfo.co, you can print out information about the star or object you want to see.
+Using a site like http://informationaboutstars.com, you can print out information about a star or object you would like to view.
 This will make it easy for our astronomers to locate what you want to see.

 We have a policy for groups consisting of children that requires one RESPONSIBLE adult per 8 children.
 We prefer more adults per child ratios particularly for younger children.
 This is for the children's safety.
 Children MUST be supervised at all times.

 Frosty Drew Observatory will open on non-public nights for groups consisting of ten or more individuals with a per student / person cost.
 If you are interested in this option please contact an Astronomer at Frosty Drew Observatory to further discuss the options we have available.

 Privately owned telescopes and binoculars are welcome at Frosty Drew Observatory.
 If you have a pair of binoculars of any kind bring them along by all means!
 Many of the most wonderful things are seen best in binoculars.
 For example, telescopes can't hope to compete with binoculars on wide field objects like comets and the Milky Way.

 We have concrete pads with mounting piers for telescopes.
 Some of the pads provide 120 volt power for clock drives, computers, and accessories.
 Better yet, we have some of the best dark skies in Rhode Island, with near 360 degree visibility of the night sky.